penpot/penpot-docs/technical-guide/index.md

 * Or you can try other, not supported by Penpot, [Unofficial options][4].

+## Integration with external apps

+The [Integration Guide][5] explains how to connect Penpot with external apps, so they get notified when certain events occur and may create your own interconnections and collaboration features.
 ## Developing Penpot

 Also, if you are a developer, you can get into the code, to explore it, learn how it is made, or extend it and contribute with new functionality.
 For this, we have a different Docker installation.
-In the [Developer Guide][5] you can find how to setup a development environment and many other dev-oriented documentation.
+In the [Developer Guide][6] you can find how to setup a development environment and many other dev-oriented documentation.

 [1]: /technical-guide/getting-started/#install-with-elestio
 [2]: /technical-guide/getting-started/#install-with-docker
 [3]: /technical-guide/configuration/
 [4]: /technical-guide/getting-started/#unofficial-self-host-options
+[5]: /technical-guide/integration/
-[5]: /technical-guide/developer/
+[6]: /technical-guide/developer/